RohanKumarSachdeva/VulnerableWebsite/README.md

 ### 2. Stored Cross Site Scripting (XSS): can cause RCE
 #### Attack Details:
 Stored XSS arises when an application receives data from an untrusted source and includes that data within its later HTTP responses in an unsafe way.
 The data in question might be submitted to the application via HTTP requests; for example in our vulnerable application users can use the **Discussion Section** to post comments which get saved to the database.
-All comments are visible to every registered user, hence if an attacker has injected Javascript via comment it gets saved to the database, and whenever any user loads this discussion section server will return this script.
+All comments are visible to every registered user, hence if an attacker has injected Javascript (example `<script>alert('Hacked')</script>`) via comment it gets saved to the database, and whenever any user loads this discussion section server will return this script.
 An attacker can craft the Javascript to perform **RCE** that may steal cookies, saved passwords, or CSRF tokens and relay them back to the attacker-controlled domain.

 Deep diving into our application code we see the 2 main causes of this vulnerability.
-* **No validation/sanitization** of user data before inserting it into database.
+* **No validation/sanitization** of user data before inserting it into the database.
 ```
   # get user comment and insert into discussion table
   comment = request.form['discussion']